 Timeless Ethiopia commits to this by:

-• Ensuring that all tour leaders, local representatives and guides fully understand the terms and conditions of their task, communicated via email.
+- Ensuring that all tour directors, local reps, and guides are aware of the email-communicated terms and conditions that govern their job.

-• Ensuring that our local partners comply with all applicable international, national, and local laws and regulations, industry minimum standards, and any other relevant statutory requirements whichever requirements are more stringent.
+- Ensuring that our local partners abide by all relevant international, national, and local laws and regulations, as well as any other applicable statutory requirements, whichever requirements are more onerous.

 Timeless Ethiopia commits to a sustainable destination by:

-• Complying with legally based spatial planning, protected areas and heritage regulations.
+- Obey statutory restrictions on heritage, protected places, and spatial planning.
 Also, with destination management strategies of local, regional and national authorities.